luquelab/GoldSim/docs/PHACOS/index.md

 \alpha=\frac{(eDAR_{max} - eDAR_{min})^{n} - 2(1 - eDAR_{min})^{n}}{(eDAR_{max}- eDAR_{min})^{n} - (1 - eDAR_{min})^{n}}
 \end{eqnarray*}	$$

-Furthermore, I modify H'(eDAR) so that it ranges between 1 and 2.
-Therefore:
+We further modify H'(eDAR) so that it ranges between 1 and 2 to control bacterial growth:

 $$\begin{eqnarray*}
 H''(eDAR)=1 + H'(eDAR)
 \end{eqnarray*}	$$

-H''(eDAR)=1 when the metabolism is totally catabolic and H''(eDAR)=2 when the metabolism is fully anabolic (it doubles growth rate).
+H''(eDAR)=1 when the metabolism is totally catabolic and H''(eDAR)=2 when it is fully anabolic (it doubles growth rate).

 ## Glucose Hill Function